 In some cases it may not be possible to meet the required conditions.
 In this case a permit will not be issued.

-All time spent assessing an import permit (including desk audits) is cost recovered.
+All time spent assessing an import permit (including departmental time spent on audits) is cost recovered.

 To minimise assessment charges, please ensure all the information you provide is accurate.

 You will be responsible for all costs associated with departmental site audits.
 This includes airfares, accommodation, meals and fee for service costs.
 All costs will be outlined in a service level agreement.For third party site audits, you will be required to meet all costs borne by the third party auditor.

 Email the Imports team or call 1800 900 090.

 - Infographic - importing processed plant-based animal feed

 - Biosecurity procedures are feed for thought